Praneel7015/HealthSnap/README.md

 ## How it Works

-- Our Service contains a website with a chatbot which can desribe your issues and it will give you an solution to your issues and  where you can do the following
+- Our Service contains a website where you can desribe your issues along with an Deep Breathing File or an X-Ray Scan filre and it will give you an Personalized Treatment/Medication to your Conditions.
-    ### Audio Scan
+    ### Deep Breathing Audio

         - Our Audio model analyzes the issues of the patient Deep Breathing File.
         - Gives an in detail summary what could be the cause of Respiratory Issues and will recommend the Best Doctors near you.